dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 }
 ```

-Or you could decorate the inverse navigation property with the `JsonIgnore` attribute.
+Another alternative is to decorate one of the navigation properties with the `[JsonIgnore]` attribute, which instructs Json.NET to not traverse that navigation property while serializing.